 Incoming search terms:

-- getting engaged after 3 months
+- engaged after 4 months

-- break up before marriage
+- get engaged or break up

-- nervous about getting engaged
+- is it normal to be nervous about getting engaged